jojokarlin/Orals/Orals_MKG.md

 * [Derrida, Jacques.](#derrida)

 #### Benjamin
+Walter Benjamin's influential essay "The Work of Art in the Age of Mechanical Reproduction" argues that the mass reproduction of art objects diminishes its "aura."
+He identifies concerns of technology at the time of the letters I will be analyzing, and establishes a space of critical criticism.
+Labelling machine-made artistic production as absent of traditional and ritualistic values, Benjamin sees mass production as the wielding of political power.
+Not only does this essay provide important context of the early 20th century, but its argument also contends with an anxiety about dehumanization that only rises with the further mechanization and electrification of personal correspondence by computer.

 #### Carey
 Carey provides a philosophical argument in favor of Communications studies as fundamental to a cultural studies model of language and literature scholarship.